muggy8/improbable/have-and-havenot/9nyC33pA.md

 I couldn't.

-I feel like the stuff that Phanna was saying has stopped making sense a long time ago yet some how I'm still here trying to piece together some semblance of meaning from Phanna's words.
+I feel like the stuff that Phanna was saying has stopped making sense a long time ago yet somehow I'm still here trying to piece together some semblance of meaning from Phanna's words.

 My mind drifted around in it's shattered state unsure of what to do when Phanna spoke up again.